Natural American Spirit: Markets

-Natural American Spirit cigarettes have been sold in the United States, Canada, Netherlands, Brazil, United Kingdom, Germany, Austria, Switzerland, Tunisia, Japan, Spain, Italy, France, Greece, Finland and Denmark.
+Natural American Spirit cigarettes have been sold in the United States, Mexico, Canada, Netherlands, Brazil, United Kingdom, Germany, Austria, Switzerland, Tunisia, Japan, Spain, Italy, France, Finland and Denmark.

 Products

 Natural American Spirit offers various types of select filter cigarettes which are color-coded to denote the nicotine and tar contents, which are altered by using different filters and cigarette paper.
 American Spirit also has a Perique Blend Filter cigarette, which contains 10% Perique tobacco, and an Organic Filter cigarette, which contains organic tobacco.

 Natural American Spirit also offers several "Roll Your Own" tobaccos in tins and pouches.

 In the UK, American Spirit rolling tobacco comes in Blue (regular) or Yellow (light).

-American Spirit cigarettes are sold in packs of 20.
+American Spirit cigarettes are sold in packs of 20, or 14 in Japan.
 They come as follows: